Mark Stallard

-Mark Stallard (born 24 October 1974) is an English former professional footballer who last played for Notts County as a striker.
+Mark Stallard (born 24 October 1974) is an English former professional footballer.
 He made more than 450 appearances in the Football League between 1991 and 2008, scoring 142 goals.

 Career

 Derby County

 Born in Derby, Stallard began his career as a trainee in the city with Derby County in 1991.
 He made more than 30 league and cup appearances for Derby and spent short periods on loan at Fulham and Bradford City.

 Bradford City

 Stallard signed with Bradford on a permanent basis in January 1996 for a transfer fee of £110,000.
 He scored the second goal during Bradford's 1996 Second Division play-off final victory.
 A short loan spell at Preston North End in the 1996–97 season was immediately followed by a move away from The Bantams.

 Wycombe Wanderers

 Stallard fetched £100,000 in his transfer to Wycombe Wanderers in March 1997, where he scored 23 goals in 73 league games.